pouriyajamshidi/tcping/README.md

 tcping -r 10 www.example.com 443
 ```

-will result in a retry of name resolution after 10 probe failures.
+> The `-r 10` in the command above will result in a retry of name resolution after 10 probe failures.

 ### On `Windows`

-I recommend `Windows Terminal` for the best experience and proper colorization.
+I recommend [Windows Terminal](apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) for the best experience and proper colorization.

-For easier use, copy `tcping.exe` to your system `PATH` like `C:\Windows\System32` and run it like:
+For easier use, copy `tcping.exe` to your system [PATH](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) like `C:\Windows\System32` and run it like:

 ```powershell
 tcping www.example.com 443